CNN: Titanic Sub Pieces Found on Ocean Floor

 Debris found on the ocean floor on Thursday near the wreck of the Titanic is thought to be from a missing tourist submersible, CNN reported citing an internal U.S. Coast Guard document, a grim development five days into an international search to save the five people aboard.

-An unmanned deep-sea robot deployed from a Canadian ship discovered a "debris field" near where the century-old wreck is located, 2-1/2 miles (4 km) below the surface, the U.S. Coast Guuard said earlier on Twitter.
-The agency has scheduled a press conference for 3 p.m.
-ET (1900 GMT) to discuss the findings.
+An unmanned deep-sea robot deployed from a Canadian ship discovered a "debris field" near where the century-old wreck is located, 2-1/2 miles below the surface, the U.S. Coast Guard said earlier on Twitter.

-The search for survivors is ongoing, according to the memo, CNN reported.
-It said the debris was from the external body of the vessel.

 The five people aboard included the British billionaire and explorer Hamish Harding, 58; Pakistani-born business magnate Shahzada Dawood, 48, and his 19-year-old son, Suleman, both British citizens; French oceanographer and Titanic expert Paul-Henri Nargeolet, 77, who had visited the wreck dozens of times; and Stockton Rush, the American founder and chief executive of OceanGate, who was piloting the submersible.